For full information on Tolpuddle Old Chapel please visit its website: www.tolpuddleoldchapeltrust.org

 2021/2022

-In 2021 /2022 extensive restoration and renovations works commenced.
+In 2021 /2022 extensive restoration and renovation works commenced.

 2023

-June 2023 and the work is complete.
-See notice below August 2023 re access from the Chair of TOCT.
+June 2023 and the work is nearly complete.

 TOCT has an X feed detailing the complete history of the conservation mainly through small videos.
 Follow @TolpuddleOCT: